Code613x/7-days-trial-in-batch/README.md

 This application is for educational purposes.
 Program can be used for commercial purposes only with "REM PROGRAM MADE BY CODE613x ON GITUB AND CODE613 ON YOUTUBE." on the third line.

+Info
+To show days left to end of trial use this command. echo %trial_time%

+To add days to trial use this command (change 10 to amount of days that you want to add). set /a trial_time=trial_time+10 attrib -h "%datedir%" attrib -h "%datedir%\date.txt"
+(
+echo %start_date%
+echo %trial_time%
+)>"%datedir%\date.txt"
+attrib +h "%datedir%"
+attrib +h "%datedir%\date.txt"

+To remove days from trial use this command (change 10 to amount of days that you want to remove) set /a trial_time=trial_time-10 if %trial_time% lss 0 set trial_time=0 echo %trial_time%
+    attrib -h "%datedir%"
+    attrib -h "%datedir%\date.txt"
+    (
+    echo %start_date%
+    echo %trial_time%
+    )>"%datedir%\date.txt"
+    attrib +h "%datedir%"
+    attrib +h "%datedir%\date.txt"